Average Transportation Costs Price in Terre Haute

 The Terre Haute metro tells a specific economic story.
 Craft beer, farmers markets, and an increasingly diverse food scene that doesn't require a second mortgage to enjoy.
 On the housing front, this is a buyer-friendly market where your down payment goes further than in most US cities.
-For transportation costs, the practical upshot is a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+For transportation costs, the practical upshot is a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 That local reality is more useful than any national statistic.

 What Matters Most